 A great resource on Baum’ plays as well.
 From the dust jacket flap: “Everyone knows that L. Frank Baum wrote one of the great children’s books of all time, The Wizard of Oz, and many people are aware that he was the author of a host of other children’s tales of a distinctly American genre.
 But how many of even his most devoted fans have heard about his lively theatrical career?
 Here, for the first time, is the story of the stage ventures of L. Frank Baum; all these spectacular productions–the sensational successes–the dismal failures–and the shows that never were produced at all.
 Also, for the first time, here are three all but forgotten scenarios from his own pen (Maid of Athens, King of Gee Whiz, Pipes O’ Pan).
 Furthermore, this book offers a complete checklist of all Baum’s works including many hitherto unrecorded items, valuable details and first edition points.
 All this, and a wealth of rare posters, stagebills, and other Baumiana reproduced herein, will make The Musical Fantasies of L. Frank Baum a welcome, if not indispensible, addition to any library”.

-The booklet is in good condition, with light soiling and a little rubbing/loss along fore-edge of cover.
-Staples are browning.
-No dust jacket.
+The booklet is in very good condition, with light cover wear and staples are browning.
 Inside near new.
 An amazing reference.